-Central T&T is a 150-plus-seat brand-new concept in design, décor, as well as cuisine, for PJW.
-Previously The Irish Mile, PJW has created a spacious environment featuring plenty of natural light by way of numerous skylights.
+Central T&T is a 150-plus-seat brand-new concept in design, décor, as well as cuisine for PJW.
+Previously The Irish Mile, PJW has created a spacious environment featuring plenty of natural light through numerous skylights.
 Developed by Stokes Architecture, the outcome is stunning features exposed wooden beams and rafters, in which string lights help create a relaxed, festive feeling.

-PJW Restaurant Group’s culinary director, Rich Friedrich along with assistant culinary director, Jacky Platzer, created the menu after six months of tastings, research, and trips to Mexican establishments all-around the country.
-“We committed early on to embracing true, authentic and fresh Mexican flavors through traditional preparations like dry-roasting chiles, braising meats over long periods and layering delicate flavors,” said Rich Friedrich.
+PJW Restaurant Group’s culinary director, Rich Friedrich, along with the assistant culinary director, Jacky Platzer, created the menu after six months of tastings, research, and trips to Mexican establishments all-around the country.
+“We committed early on to embracing true, authentic, and fresh Mexican flavors through traditional preparations like dry-roasting chiles, braising meats over long periods, and layering delicate flavors,” said Rich Friedrich.

-The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, as well as beer and wine lists, selected by PJW’s beverage director, Jake Karley and opening general manager, Remo Croce.
+The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, and beer and wine lists, selected by PJW’s beverage director, Jake Karley, and opening general manager, Remo Croce.
 You will find 118 agave-based spirits available to you at Central: 91 tequilas, 26 mezcals, and one sotol.
-Tequilas range from $8 for a two-ounce pour of Espolón Blanco to $130 for two ounces of Gran Patrón Burdeo, a luxury añejo produced from the most beautiful blue agave and aged in Bordeaux wine barrels.
-Five flights offered: a Mexican Spirits flight highlights a tequila, mezcal, and sotol for $18 while the Single Village flight features three mezcals by Del Maguey, $27.
-The mixed drink menu is made up of ten margaritas ($8-$11) and nine cocktails ($7-$9.50) and the beer list remains true to theme boasting a number of Mexican lagers, a tap devoted to gose as well as a variety of regional South Jersey beers by Tonewood, Double Nickel and King’s Road.
+Tequilas range from $8 for a two-ounce pour of Espolón Blanco to $130 for two ounces of Gran Patrón Burdeo, a luxury añejo produced the most beautiful blue agave and aged in Bordeaux wine barrels.
+Five flights are offered: a Mexican Spirits flight highlights a tequila, mezcal, and sotol for $18, while the Single Village flight features three mezcals by Del Maguey, $27.
+The mixed drink menu comprises ten margaritas ($8-$11) and nine cocktails ($7-$9.50).
+The beer list remains true to its theme, boasting several Mexican lagers, a tap devoted to various regional South Jersey beers by Tonewood, Double Nickel, and King’s Road.